 If you haven’t wandered the streets enough yet, this is an ideal time.
 Getting lost here is inevitable, but there’s something to see around every corner!
 You could also grab a pre-dinner drink from the bar at Nomad Restaurant and watch the sunset over the pink rooftops.

-Dinner time.
 Enjoy a leisurely dinner and tasty Moroccan cooking at Naranj.
 It’s a new restaurant not far from the square which features Moroccan food with a Lebanese spin, and beautiful interior design.